-Chef Bourdain’s articles and essays have appeared in The New York Times, The New Yorker, The Los Angeles Times, The Times of London, The Observer, Gourmet, Maxim, Food Arts, The Independent, and Town & Country.
+Chef Bourdain’s articles and essays have appeared in The New York Times, The New Yorker, The Los Angeles Times, The Times of London, The Observer, Gourmet, Maxim, Food Arts, The Independent, Food Arts and Town & Country.
 His popular blog on Tumblr detail his adventures and opinions.

 The Travel Channel aired two season’s of Chef Bourdain’s show The Layover.
 His new show, Anthony Bourdain: Parts Unknown airs on the CNN Network.
 The series received the 2014 Peabody Award for expanding viewer’s palates and horizons in equal measure, and the Voices of Courage and Conscience award from the U.S. Muslim Public Affairs Council for the Israel/Gaza episode.
 Chef Bourdain has been a judge on Top Chef and serves as a consultant and writer for the HBO series, Treme.

 In 2008, Chef Bourdain was inducted into the James Beard Foundation Who’s Who of Food & Beverage in America.
-He has won an Emmy, Clio, Critics Choice, and Webby award for his writing and television series.
+He has won several Emmys, a Clio, a Critics Choice, and a Webby award for his writing and television series.